 Most if not all of the above is due to said "Paradox-Free" time travel actually being "Paradox-correcting" time travel: paradoxes come into existence repeatedly, but radiate enough doom that the universe actively kills them before they can do any damage.
 The only time this backfired on the universe was when the army of Benders was "corrected" all at the same time.

 David Xanatosplanned out his fortune by time-travel.
 While in the past, he had a mundane coin and a note sent to his future self.
 The coin becomes a rare object worth a few thousand and the note contains instructions on how to invest the money.

 The Archmage goes back in time, rescues his past self from falling into a chasm, then schools him on how to acquire the objects that gave him the power to, among other things, go back in time and rescue his past self from falling into a chasm, then school him—

 The Phoenix Gate.
-It goes through all the events of the series, until Goliath sends it to the distant past to escape Puck's grasp and eventually gets discovered in the first place.
+It goes through all the events of the series until, to get it away from Puck, Goliath sends it to the distant past where it eventually gets discovered in the first place.
 The loop is looped.